Dhia510/Dhia510/README.md

 - 👋 Hi, I’m @Dhia510
 - 👀 I’m interested in embedded systems
-- 🌱 I’m currently learning iot
+- 🌱 I’m currently learning C++ development
-- 💞️ I’m looking to collaborate on c CODE projects
+- 💞️ I’m looking to collaborate on c/c++ CODE for embedded software projects

 <!---
 Dhia510/Dhia510 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.